 \subsection{Memory-constrained Model Partition}

 The model partitioner partitions the backbone model into cascaded modules and each module can be independently trained with an auxiliary model.
-To formalize the model partitioning, we first define the ``atom'' which cannot be further partitioned, and the backbone model should be able to be constructed as a sequence of ``atoms'' ($a_1\circ\cdots\circ a_L$) connected from end to end.
-For example, the ``atom'' can be defined as a single layer in a plain neural network like VGG \cite{simonyan2014very}, or a residual block in ResNet \cite{he2016deep}.
-With the definition of the ``atom'', a module is defined as a combination of several connected ``atoms'', with an auxiliary model at the end.
+To formalize the model partitioning, we first define the \textbf{``atom''} which cannot be further partitioned.
+An ``atom'' of a model is a layer or a block such that the backbone model is constructed as a plain cascade of multiple ``atoms'' ($a_1\circ\cdots\circ a_L$).
+For example, the ``atom'' of a plain neural network (e.g., VGG \cite{simonyan2014very}) is a single layer, while the ``atom'' of ResNet \cite{he2016deep} is a residual block.
+A module consists of several connected ``atoms'', with an extra auxiliary model appended to the end.

-The key point of the model partitioner is to ensure that the memory requirement for training each module does not exceed the minimal reserved memory $R_{\text{min}}$ among all the clients, such that the clients can always train at least one module without memory swapping in any communication round.
-We adopt a greedy model partitioning method as given in \cref{alg:mp}, which can achieve the least number of modules under the memory constraint.
+The key of the model partitioner is to ensure that the memory requirement for training each module does not exceed the minimal reserved memory $R_{\text{min}}$ among all the clients, such that the clients can train at least one module without memory swapping in any communication round.
+We adopt a greedy model partitioning method given in \cref{alg:mp}, which can achieve the least number of modules under the memory constraint.
 Specifically, we traverse each ``atom'' in the model and append it into one module until it reaches the memory constraint.
-The $\text{MemReq}(m)$ in \cref{alg:mp} is a function that returns the memory requirement for training the module $m$, which could be measured or estimated by the server.
-We adopt the same methodology as ~\cite{rajbhandari2020zero} to estimate the memory requirement for training a model, considering the memory consumption of parameters, gradients, optimizer states and intermediate features.
+The $\text{MemReq}(m)$ in \cref{alg:mp} is a function that returns the memory requirement for training the module $m$.
+In this paper, we adopt the methodology proposed by \citet{rajbhandari2020zero} to estimate the memory requirement, considering model parameters, gradients, optimizer states, and intermediate activations.